huyingjie/notebook/source/neuroscience/depression.md

 * memory
 * desire

+### difference between desire and motivation

+* **motivation is reason**: the reason or reasons one has for acting or behaving in a particular way: escape can be a strong motivation for travel.
+  * the general desire or willingness of someone to do something: keep staff up to date and maintain interest and motivation.
+* **desire is emotion**: a strong feeling of wanting to have something or wishing for something to happen: [with infinitive] : a desire to work in the dirt with your bare hands.

-**difference between stress and anxiety**
+### difference between stress and anxiety

-* Stress is caused by an existing stress-causing factor or stressor.
+* **Stress** is caused by an existing stress-causing factor or stressor.
-* Anxiety is stress that continues after that stressor is gone.
+* **Anxiety** is stress that continues after that stressor is gone.

 function|brain part
 ---|---